|

 complete the calculations they should consider the following questions:

-the source of energy for heat gains?
+What was the source of energy for heat gains?

-the heat go when the lake heat budget demonstrated a loss of heat energy?
+Where did the heat go when the lake heat budget demonstrated a loss of heat energy?

-of Results
+Interpretation of Results

-should complete questions 9-19 of the worksheet before participating
+Students should complete questions 9-19 of the worksheet before participating

 in a class discussion.
 Discuss how lakes might affect the temperature